 The approval of welding consumables granted in accordance with these requirements is valid for the standard single-wire welding.
 Other welding procedures such as tandem and multi-wire welding, one-side welding on flux or ceramic backing shall be submitted to separate approval tests.
-These tests are shall be generally carried out in accordance with the requirements given below and detailed in a separate program to be agreed with the Register on a case-by-case basis, depending on the welding procedure proposed.
+These tests shall be generally carried out in accordance with the requirements given below by a separate program approved by the Register.

-- 4.5.1.2 The "wire-gas" combinations depending on the strength level of the deposited or weld metal (R{eH} , min) are divided into the following grades: - 1, 2, 3 and 4 for normal strength steels; - 1Y, 2Y, 3Y, 4Y and 5Y for higher strength steels with the specified minimum yield stress of up to 355 MPa, inclusive;
+4.5.1.2 The "wire - gas" combinations depending on the strength level of the deposited or weld metal (R{eH}, \min) are divided into the following grades:

+1Y, 2Y, 3Y, 4Y and 5Y for higher strength steels with the specified minimum yield stress of up to 355 MPa, inclusive;